hienphan0111/air-pollution/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space traveler's hub <a name="about-project"></a>
+# 📖 Air pollution <a name="about-project"></a>

-The application will allow users check the air pollution of the specific city on around the world.
+The application will allow users check the air quality of the specific city on around the world.

+Introduction video about feature of the App. <a href="https://www.loom.com/share/dd62b68443294628abda62698dc78b26"> Click here</a> to check it out.

 ## 🛠 Built With <a name="built-with"></a>